ColleagueRiley/Clipboard-Copy-Paste/README.md

 OpenClipboard(NULL);
 ```

-To update the clipboard data, you start by clearing what's currently on the clipboard via  [`EmptyClipboard`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-emptyclipboard) then you can use  [`SetClipboardData`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setclipboarddata) to set the data to the utf8 object.
+To update the clipboard data, you start by clearing what's currently on the clipboard via  [`EmptyClipboard`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-emptyclipboard) you can use  [`SetClipboardData`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setclipboarddata) to set the data to the utf8 object.

-Finally, close the clipboard via `CloseClipboard`.
+Finally, close the clipboard with `CloseClipboard`.

 ```c
 EmptyClipboard();